Japan's exports fall most since 2009 as US demand slumps

 Globally, automakers are struggling to recover from heavy lockdowns in many countries that pummelled demand for cars.

-Exports to China, Japan's largest trading partner, fell 1.9 per cent in the year to May, due to declines in chemical raw materials, cars and chip-making equipment.
+Exports to China, Japan's largest trading partner, fell 1.9 per cent in the year to last month, due to declines in chemical raw materials, cars and chipmaking equipment.
 It followed the prior month's 4 per cent annual decline.

 Shipments to Asia, which account for more than half of Japanese exports, declined 12 per cent, and exports to the European Union also fell 33.8 per cent.

-The Bank of Japan on Tuesday increased its support through lending schemes for struggling businesses to US$1 trillion, following government efforts to stop the economy from sliding deeper in recession with US$2.2 trillion fiscal stimulus packages.
+The Bank of Japan on Tuesday increased its support through lending schemes for struggling businesses to US$1 trillion (S$1.4 trillion), following government efforts to stop the economy from sliding deeper in recession with US$2.2 trillion fiscal stimulus packages.

 While the central bank expects a gradual economic recovery in the second half, the collapse in trade and bleak sentiment surveys suggest industries have a long way to go to make a sustained comeback.

-Highlighting the pain the health crisis has inflicted on corporate morale, manufacturers' confidence fell to its lowest level in 11 years, the Reuters Tankan survey showed on Wednesday.
+Highlighting the pain the health crisis has inflicted on corporate morale, manufacturers' confidence fell to its lowest level in 11 years, the Reuters Tankan poll showed yesterday.